hmjatt/typescript-angular-research-project/README.md

 │   │   └── Record.ts          # Contains the Record class definition
 │   ├── services
 │   │   └── datasetService.ts   # Contains the loadDataset function to read and parse the CSV
-│   ├── keystone-throughput-and-capacity.csv # The dataset file (add this to your project)
+│   ├── keystone-throughput-and-capacity.csv # The dataset file (add this to the project)
 │   └── main.ts                # Main entry point of the program
 ├── README.md                  # Project documentation
 ├── tsconfig.json              # TypeScript configuration file